cindylin0205/Dissertation-Code/README.md

 # Dissertation-Code
-This repository contains the code developed for my Mac dissertation titled "Integrating Macroeconomic Indicators and Foreign Data for Enhanced Pair Trading Strategies on Chinese Commodity Futures Markets".
+This repository contains the code developed for my MSc dissertation titled "Integrating Macroeconomic Indicators and Foreign Data for Enhanced Pair Trading Strategies on Chinese Commodity Futures Markets".
+The project explores innovative pair trading strategies using machine learning and reinforcement learning techniques, incorporating macroeconomic indicators and foreign data to enhance trading signals.